jnozzi/cocoadev.com/markdown/ProblemSortingNSArray.md

 I am a beginner at this so sorry in advance for dificulties explaining this.

-I have an General/NSMutableArray with just numbers, and I have been trying to find out how to sort them.
-I used the addObject method and added General/NSNumbers.
+I have an NSMutableArray with just numbers, and I have been trying to find out how to sort them.
+I used the addObject method and added NSNumbers.
 Is there anyway I can sort them before displaying the information on a table or textview?

 Thanks,